 #5 - Eat Something

 Food may seem like the last thing you want right now, but it can help and it doesn't have to be much or anything that will make you sick.
 Eat mineral- and protein-rich food, even if you don't feel like it.
 Begin with something bland, even a piece of bread, a few crackers or pretzels, or a banana will help.
 If that stays down, try something with a little more substance like a piece of fruit.

-Some swear by fast food and you may want to drag yourself down the street for a greasy burger and fries if you can stomach the thought.
+Some people swear by fast food when they're hungover.
+You may want to drag yourself down the street for a greasy burger and fries if you can stomach the thought.

 #6 - Get Some Exercise